The Baum--Connes conjecture localised at the unit element of a discrete group: Exactness and monster-based counterexamples

 We briefly recall the construction of \cite{HLS}.

-Let $\Gamma$ be a Gromov monster group (see \cite{AD, Gr}).
+Let $\Gamma$ be a Gromov monster group (see \cite{AD, Gr} and the recent \cite{Cou, Osajda}).
 This is a finitely generated, discrete group, and one can map (in the sense of Cayley graphs) an expanding sequence of finite graphs $X_n$ to $\Gamma$ in a controlled and \lq\lq essentially injective\rq\rq ~way.
 Call $\varphi_n:X_n^0 \longrightarrow \Gamma$ such a collection of maps from the corresponding object spaces $X_n^0$.

 Given that, one can find a compact metrizable $\Gamma$-space $Z$ such that the Baum--Connes map with coefficients in $C(Z)\rtimes_r \Gamma$ is not an isomorphism.
-To do so, two passages are needed: \begin{enumerate} \item the construction of a sequence of $C^*$-algebras (involving non separable ones) which is not exact in the middle.
-This is done by considering $\G$ acting by translation on the (non separable) $C^*$-algebra $A:=\ell^{\infty}(\mathbb{N};c_0(\Gamma))$: then the sequence
+To do so, two passages are needed: \begin{enumerate} \item the construction of a sequence of $C^*$-algebras (involving non-separable ones) which is not exact in the middle.
+This is done by considering $\G$ acting by translation on the (non-separable) $C^*$-algebra $A:=\ell^{\infty}(\mathbb{N};c_0(\Gamma))$: then the sequence

 is non exact in the middle.
 This happens even at level of $K$-theory.
 We will recall later why the sequence:

 is not exact in the middle. \item Building on $A$, an argument of direct limits and Gel'fand duality produces the compact $\G$-space $Z$.
 This is the separable counterexample. \end{enumerate} The middle non exactness of \eqref{Knotexact} is shown directly: there is a class $[p]\in K_0(A\rtimes_r \Gamma)$ mapping to zero which cannot come from $K_0(c_0(\mathbb{N}\times \Gamma) \rtimes_r \Gamma)$.
 The projection is constructed using the spectral properties of the expander.
 First one represents faithfully $A\rtimes_r \Gamma$ on $\ell^2(\mathbb{N}\times \Gamma)$ then using the maps $\varphi_n$ and the graph Laplacians on each $X_n$ a bounded operator $D \in \widetilde{C_c(\Gamma;A)}$ (unitalization) is constructed.
 Zero is isolated in the spectrum of $D$ and $[p]$ is exactly the projection on the kernel.
 Seeing $p$ as a sequence of infinite matrices $p_n$, it is easy to check that